{{ root_page.title }}

 What is coronary heart disease?

 Over time, the walls of your arteries can become furred up with fatty deposits.
-This can lead to your coronary arteries becoming narrower, meaning the blood supply to your heart will be restricted.
+This can lead to your coronary arteries becoming narrower.
+This restricts the blood flow to your heart.
 This can cause chest pains, or angina.

 If a coronary artery becomes completely blocked, it can cause a heart attack.